Gage Park, Chicago: Education

 The United Neighborhood Organization operates the charter schools Rufino Tamayo School and Jovita Idar School.

 Politics

 The Gage Park community area has supported the Democratic Party in the past two presidential elections.
 In the 2016 presidential election, the Gage Park cast 6,966 votes for Hillary Clinton and cast 494 votes for Donald Trump (90.44% to 6.41%).
 In the 2012 presidential election, Gage Park cast 5,725 votes for Barack Obama and cast 554 votes for Mitt Romney (90.27% to 8.74%).

 Religion

 The Roman Catholic Archdiocese of Chicago operates Catholic churches.
-On July 1, 2020, St. Gall Parish will incorporate St. Simon the Apostle Parish into its structure, and St. Gall will be the main church of the merged entity.
-On the same day St. Rita of Cascia Parish will incorporate St. Clare of Montefalco, and the former will be the main church of the combined entity.
+On July 1, 2020, St. Gall Parish incorporated St. Simon the Apostle Parish into its structure, and St. Gall became the main church of the merged entity.
+On the same day, St. Rita of Cascia Parish incorporated St. Clare of Montefalco, and the former became the main church of the combined entity.